sdsxpln/aircomplexion-device/mq7-gas-sensor.md

 CO is measured in parts per million (ppm).
 To give you some perspective, the natural atmosphere is composed of 0.1ppm.
 In there average level in homes is 0.5-5ppm.
 The level near properly adjusted gas stoves in homes and from modern vehicle exhaust emissions is 5-15ppm.
 The exhaust from automobilies in Mexico City central area is 100-200ppm.
 The amount of CO that can be created from the exhaust from a home wood fire is 5000ppm.
 Concentrations as low as 667ppm may cause up to 50% of the body's hemoglobin to convert to carboxyhemoglobin.
 A level of 50% carboxyhemoglobin may result in seizure, coma, and fatality.

 Having this overview of carbon monoxide gives some background to how it is created and the real severe dangers it can pose.
-It creates context to just how important it is to be able to detect and measure the amount of CO that may be present in the environment during any given time
+It creates context to just how important it is to be able to detect and measure the amount of CO that may be present in the environment during any given time.

 [Excerpt from here] (http://www.learningaboutelectronics.com/Articles/MQ-7-carbon-monoxide-sensor-circuit-with-arduino.php)

 ### MQ7 , flying fish sensor module :
 ****